What Can Gay Men Expect in Counselling?

 Once you’ve decided to go forward with counselling, we’ll continue the deepening of our understanding about what you’d like to work on.

-This includes a comprehensive assessment I have all new clients complete that asks about their personal history and current struggles.
+This includes an intake assessment I have all new clients complete that asks about their personal history and current struggles.
 The purpose of the assessment isn’t to diagnose you or put you in a box.
 Rather, it’s to really understand the issue and goals you’d like to work on so that we can develop a clear path forward.

 In the first one to two sessions, we’ll focus on developing this understanding and then agreeing on some specific goals to help guide the counselling.